kammitama5/kammitama5.github.io/_posts/2023-03-31-Friday-March-31st.md

 - We had one afternoon free, so I chose to go to the hot springs with three other ladies.
 It was wonderful!
 - Some of the other groups went cross-country skiing and took gondola trips or went to Lake Louise and whatnot.
 - And would you believe our group had so much energy that after some people went skiing, we still worked until after 11pm that night!?
-- In the evenings, we also had panels we sat in a circle and chatted about anything from postdoc advice to tenure track advice to grant funding and sabbaticals and the impact of COVID on teaching and grad school life, and afterwards we would sometimes get a drink at a bar on-site, or play pool.
+- In the evenings, we also had panels where we sat in a circle in a foyer of a building and chatted about anything from postdoc advice to tenure track advice to grant funding and sabbaticals and the impact of COVID on teaching and grad school life, and afterwards we would sometimes get a drink at a bar on-site, or play pool.
 - On another night, people went to the gym and the hot tub.
 There was just always so much to do, and so many people to interact with, and it was such a great time.